 Anxiety and worry

 The Covid-19 pandemic comes with a whole lot of uncertainties.
 Many are worried about catching the coronavirus and are anxious about going out.
-Many are also concerned about their family who are older and in high risk groups.
+Many are also concerned about their family who is older and in high-risk groups.

 Not knowing how long lockdowns will last, how to manage to stay home and whether the healthcare system will crumble can also bring anxiety and worry.
 This anxiety often disrupts sleep and causes many to suffer from insomnia.